 Solarpack’s Authorization for the Guatemala Solar Park Project

-Spanish renewable energy company Solarpack has secured authorization from Guatemala’s Ministry of Energy and Mines to install and operate the 75 MW Tierra del Sol Solar Park in the Chiquimula department, marking a significant step toward bolstering the country’s renewable energy capacity.
+Solarpack, a Spanish renewable energy company, has secured authorization from Guatemala’s Ministry of Energy and Mines to install and operate the 75 MW Tierra del Sol Solar Park in the Chiquimula department.
+This approval is a major step toward bolstering Guatemala’s renewable energy capacity.

 Project Details of the Guatemala Solar Park

 Once operational, the solar park is projected to generate around 172.2 GWh of electricity annually.
-This energy will be integrated into the national grid, providing enough power for an estimated 89,000 homes and cutting greenhouse gas emissions by roughly 56,000 tonnes of CO2 each year.
+This energy will be integrated into the national grid, providing enough power for about 89,000 homes and cutting greenhouse gas emissions by an estimated 56,000 tonnes of CO2 each year.

 The Tierra del Sol Solar Park is part of Solarpack’s broader strategy to expand its renewable energy portfolio across Latin America.
-With a 25-year concession to operate the plant, the project will help meet rising energy demands in Guatemala while reducing the country’s dependence on fossil fuels.
+With a 25-year concession to operate the plant, this project will help meet rising energy demands in Guatemala while decreasing the country’s dependence on fossil fuels.

-The project aligns with Guatemala’s national energy policy, supporting the country’s goal of increasing the share of renewables in its energy mix.
-Guatemala aims to generate 80% of its electricity from renewable sources by 2032, and the addition of the Tierra del Sol Solar Park is a pivotal part of achieving this ambitious target.
+The project aligns with Guatemala’s national energy policy, supporting its goal to increase the share of renewables in its energy mix.
+Guatemala aims to generate 80% of its electricity from renewable sources by 2032, and the Tierra del Sol Solar Park will be a key contributor toward achieving this ambitious target.

 Environmental and Social Impact of the Guatemala Solar Park